David Cameron held the first LGBT reception at a Tory…

 School of drag

-Of course, I am not a woman, so will never know what it really feels like, but the episode was horribly instructive and educational.
-Drag is mostly seen as entertainment, a camp facade or a theatrical device.
-It is all those things, but it’s also a lesson; in the beauty standards society expects of women and the efforts required to live up to that.
+Of course, I’ll never know what it really feels like to be a woman, but the episode was horribly instructive and educational.
+Drag is largely seen as entertainment, spectacle or a theatrical device.
+It is all those things, but it’s also a lesson, in the standards society expects of women and the efforts required to live up to that.

-Few men actually look good in drag, but every man should do it.
-Not only is it a temporary escape from the masculine prison, but an informative spell in the prison that women exist in all the time.
+Every man should do drag.
+Not only is it an escape from the masculine prison, but an spell in the prison that most women exist in all the time.